CANBUS-9740/Offseason-2024/README.md

 ## Phases

 Our work will be divided into different phases.
 During each phase we will have a specific set of goals to accomplish for each system in the robot.
 Read and follow the requirements for your system in each phase.
+Depending on the phase, some systems will have less or more work required.
+This is very dependent on the system and cannot be avoided really.

 The code for each phase will be done in a branch unique to that phase and system.
 Once coding and testing are finished, a review of the code will be done in a Pull Request.
 When the Pull Request is approved, the code will be merged into a mainline branch for that system.